Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average service frequency across all routes is 235 trips per day, equating to approximately 24 weekly trips per individual stop.
+Transit service frequency averages 235 trips per day across the network, which averages out to approximately 24 weekly passenger trips per individual stop.

 Frequently Asked Questions - Transport